Yuki’s Vocalists

 Projects

 Kalafina – A project started by Yuki Kajiura in 2007 for the main themes of the seven films in the Kara no Kyoukai series.
 The first two vocalists revealed were Keiko Kubota and Wakana Ootaki, both vocalists in the FictionJunction project.
-Later, Maya and Hikaru were identified as the third and fourth vocalists.
+Later, Maya Toyoshima and Hikaru Masai were identified as the third and fourth vocalists.
+Kalafina was disbanded after 12 years of activity, on March 13, 2019.

 Click here for more information.